CDRH/orchid/docs/routes.md

 To get started quickly, follow the examples in [`config/redirects.example.yml`](../lib/generators/templates/redirects.yml).
-The file is formatted as a list of associate arrays so each rule begins with `-` and following indented lines have the rule's keys and values.
+The file is formatted as a list of associative arrays so each rule begins with `-` and following indented lines have the rule's keys and values.
 Every rule must have the `method`, `from`, and `to` keys and values.